MailTape/MailTape-v1/_posts/2015-01-04-Chill-Bump.md

 _Barney Artist:_ **"**This track is by a really cool new artist from London _Ideh_.
 This song reminds me a lot of Brandy on her _Afrodisiac_ album really love the production by V beats and the tones from Ideh.
 Have a listen and vibe out with me this Sunday.**"**

 <p id="outroduction">
 That’s all folks!
-A big thank to our guest [Barney Artist](http://www.barneyartist.com "Barney Artist's website") for his amazing selection, to Alex and Siddhartha.
+A big thank to our guest Chill Bump for their selection, to Florent and Siddhartha.
 Enjoy your sunday and thank you for listening!
 </p>